StevenMaude/pyunshort/README.md

 Python module to access the [expandurl API](http://expandurl.me) for unshortening of URLs. `unshort()` takes a URL as a string and returns the unshortened form as a string.

-Licensed under GPL v3 (see COPYING).
+Copyright 2013 ScraperWiki and licenced under the BSD licence (see LICENCE).